What is laryngitis?

 Chronic symptoms are those that

 last 2 weeks or longer.
-Check with your doctor if your symptoms last more than
+Check with your doctor if your symptoms last longer than

-2 weeks, because your laryngitis may be caused by more severe problems.
+2 weeks.
+Your laryngitis may be caused by more severe problems.

 What causes laryngitis?

 Acid reflux is the most common cause of chronic

 laryngitis.
 But chronic laryngitis may be caused by more severe problems such

 as nerve damage, sores,